 During each exchange, remind your partner they are good, caring, and striving to do their best.
 Encouraging them to take pride in what they do is supportive.

-Moving On From a Listening Partnership
+When to Move On From a Listening Partnership

 Most times, you can expect the first session or two to feel a little awkward as you work to build your connection, but by your third or fourth session, those feelings should be giving way to warmth and comfort.

 But like other relationships, sometimes that “click” doesn’t happen.
+What to do?

 As you come to the end of your trial period, consider if you want to move on.
 Be honest with yourself and your partner about how you see things progressing.
 You might try for a further few dates or you might decide then to move on.